 - Hold an event – Get active!
 Have an unveiling of your history exhibit.
 Sponsor a forum for teachers or an assembly for students.
 Hold a speakers’ panel where speakers present the info you download from the LGBT History Month website, or research online about famous LGBT people in history.

-- Become the teachers – Use the bios about the icons on the LGBT History Month website to make presentations in history classes, or try presenting in art, theater, or any other applicable class depending on whoever the icons are.
-Pick someone from the current year's list or the previous years; do some fun research, and then present it to your class.
+- Become the teachers – Use the bios about the icons on the LGBT History Month website to make presentations in history classes, or try presenting in art, theater, or any other class that makes sense for the icon you pick.
+Pick someone from the current year’s list or the previous years; do some fun research, and then present it to your class.

 - Show Your School Board – Compile a list of famous LGBT people in history, with bios and pictures, from the LGBT History Month website and send the list to your school board with a letter saying that you had to learn about these famous and influential leaders on your own since they are not included in your school curriculum.
 Ask for the school board to consider including LGBT people in your district’s history curriculum.